 I want to have my child tested for special education support services.
 How do I go about doing this?

 If you have concerns about your child"s academic progress, discuss them with your child"s teacher.
 They may have suggestions on what you can work with your child on at home.
 If, after using the suggestions, you are still concerned, contact your child"s principal to schedule a Child Study Team.
-This team consists of our school psychologist, social worker (if necessary),your child"s teacher, principal, and yourself.
-At this time, your child"s progress will be discussed, and a short term plan will be developed and implemented.
+This team consists of our school psychologist, a social worker (if necessary), your child"s teacher, principal, and yourself.
+At this time, your child"s progress will be discussed, and a short-term plan will be developed and implemented.
 If, after this plan is implemented, the team feels that progress is still not being made, a referral for special education services will be made.

 I have questions concerning special education services in the St. Louis Public Schools.
 Who do I contact?

-Please direct questions to Mr. Shane Brooks at 681-5155, or by e-mail at firstname.lastname@example.org
+Please direct questions to Mr. Steve Taylor at 681-5155, or by e-mail at firstname.lastname@example.org